 Medical insurance is compulsory for all Macalester students and must adequately cover your costs in case of accident and illness.
-Macalester has an insurance plan which ALL students are automatically enrolled in.
-If you choose to waive out, the charge will be removed from your student account.
+Macalester offers an insurance plan in which ALL students are automatically enrolled.

-Macalester's insurance plan (United Healthcare Student Resources / UHCSR) provides students with coverage within the plan year, August 20, 2023, through August 19, 2024.
-Further information about medical insurance can be viewed at Health and Wellness website.
-If you are covered by another insurance plan, you should go online to "waive out" from the student health plan.
-To do this, you must provide the name and address of your insurance company, your policy number, and coverage dates.
+The Macalester-offered insurance plan (United Healthcare Student Resources / UHCSR) provides students with coverage within the plan year, August 20, 2024, through August 19, 2025.
+Further information about medical insurance can be viewed at the Health & Wellness website.

 All students who enroll for UHCSR will need to create an online account to obtain an insurance card with their policy number on it.
 If you are treated off campus, you may have your health care provider directly submit claims to your insurance plan.
 Always carry a copy of your insurance card with you.
-The cost to purchase the UHSCR plan for 2023-24 is expected to be \$3,329.
+The cost to purchase the UHCSR plan for 2024-25 is \$3,329 for annual coverage.